IsaacMartins12/IsaacMartins12/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is Isaac Martins and my nickname is "Zack"!
+## My name is Isaac but you can call me Zack

 💻 Working such Developer SW/HW at Multinational Company
 <br/>